Godzilla vs. Kong: Theatrical and streaming

 Godzilla vs. Kong was theatrically released internationally, beginning on March 24, 2021.
 It was then released in the United States on March 31, simultaneously in theaters and on HBO Max, where it streamed exclusively for a month.
-The film was scheduled to be released in Japan on May 14, 2021, by Toho, however, Toho announced on April 30, 2021, that the film's Japanese release had been postponed indefinitely due to COVID-19.
+The film was scheduled to be released in Japan on May 14, 2021, by Toho; however, Toho announced on April 30, 2021, that the film's Japanese release had been postponed indefinitely due to COVID-19.
 The film had its Japanese premiere on June 28, 2021, and was theatrically released in Japan on July 2, 2021.

 Regal Cinemas began exhibiting the film with a limited release upon its reopening on April 2, 2021, following its closure due to the COVID-19 pandemic.
 The film was delayed several times, and was previously scheduled to be released in 2020 on March 13, May 22, May 29, and November 20, and later pushed to May 21, 2021, due to the COVID-19 pandemic.
 In February 2020, Warner Bros. hosted an unannounced test screening which received a "mostly positive" response.

 In November 2020, The Hollywood Reporter confirmed that the film was being considered for a streaming release.
 Netflix had offered $200–250 million but WarnerMedia blocked the deal in favor of their own offer to release the film on HBO Max.
-However, Warner Bros. iterated that their theatrical release plans would proceed as scheduled.
+Warner Bros. iterated that their theatrical release plans would proceed as scheduled.
 WarnerMedia CEO Jason Kilar and Warner Bros. chairman Ann Sarnoff considered options that included a simultaneous theatrical and streaming release, a strategy that Warner Bros. had done for Wonder Woman 1984.
 In December 2020, Warner Bros. announced that the film, along with their other tentpoles scheduled for 2021, would be given same-day simultaneous releases in theaters and HBO Max, with one-month access for its streaming release.

 A few days after the announcement, Variety and Deadline Hollywood reported that Legendary Entertainment, financiers, and talent with backend deals were not pleased with WarnerMedia's multi-release plans and non-transparent intentions.
 Legendary was not given advanced notice of the multi-release decision nor given a say in how Dune and Godzilla vs. Kong would be distributed.
-The studio planned to have discussions with Warner Bros. regarding a more "generous deal" however legal action was considered.
+The studio planned to have discussions with Warner Bros. regarding a more "generous deal"; however, legal action was considered.
 A few weeks later, Deadline reported that the film could keep its HBO Max release but only if Warner Bros. matches Netflix's $250 million bid.
 In January 2021, The Hollywood Reporter revealed that a legal battle was averted due to Legendary and WarnerMedia nearing an agreement to keep the film's simultaneous release.

 Home media

-The film was released on digital platforms on May 21, 2021, and on DVD, Blu-ray, and 4K Blu-ray on June 15, 2021.
+The film was released on digital platforms on May 21, 2021, and on DVD, Blu-ray, 3D Blu-ray, and 4K Blu-ray on June 15, 2021.
 The film was re-added to HBO Max on August 17, 2021.
 In the United States and Canada, the DVD earned $13.2 million and the Blu-ray earned $22.8 million, totaling $36 million in domestic video sales.